MicrosoftDocs/power-automate-docs/articles/associate-flow-to-app.md

 A Power Apps per app license allows a limited set of Power Automate capabilities.
 If the flow is supporting an app in Power Apps, associate the flow to the app.
 Once the association is done, users with Power Apps per app license can use the flow.

-### I am an admin and want to assosciate flows and apps in bulk.
+### I'm an admin and want to associate flows and apps in bulk.
 Is there an admin command?

-Use the powershell command [here](https://learn.microsoft.com/power-platform/admin/power-automate-licensing/faqs#how-can-i-associate-in-context-flows-to-apps)
+Use the PowerShell command in [How can I associate in context flows to apps](/power-platform/admin/power-automate-licensing/faqs#how-can-i-associate-in-context-flows-to-apps) in the *FAQs about licenses* article.